 About TeaLet’s Killer Deck

 One of our favorite qualities of this pitch deck is the use of hard numbers.
-Sure, it gives you the what, which is the TeaLet app, but it focuses even heavier on the why and uses hard numbers to prove the market opportunity.
-By showcasing certain market activities, like the purchasing of a similar competitor by Starbucks, TeaLet creates the ‘fear of missing out’ (FOMO) amongst investors viewing their pitch.
+The slides use hard numbers to prove the market opportunity.
+By showcasing market activities (such as acquisitions by similar companies), TeaLet creates FOMO among potential investors.

 How Much Funding Did TeaLet Raise?